harryh1ll/neural-network/README.md

 ## Requirements

-This was tested using python 3.10.13 and NumPy 1.24.3.
+This was tested using python 3.10.13, NumPy 1.24.3 and matplotlib 3.4.3.
 Shouldn't need anything else.
 There is a requirements.txt if you need it.

 ## Results